-Now worth an estimated $100 billion and predicted to reach $170 billion by 2019, there is certainly no mistaking the growth of the vacation rental industry.
+Now worth an estimated $87.09 billion and predicted to grow by 3.4% from not until 2027, there is certainly no mistaking the boom of the vacation rental industry.

-With this growth comes an inevitable truth that vacation rental owners are beginning to face: it is now becoming more important than ever for hospitality businesses to build and maintain their own website.
+With this growth comes an inevitable truth that vacation rental owners are beginning to face: it is now becoming more important than ever for hospitality businesses to build and maintain their own websites.

 As a result of the increasingly high commissions charged by online travel agencies and the changing nature of how travelers book their accommodation, a professional website with an optimized design can really help hosts to stand out from the crowd and generate more direct bookings.

 Unfortunately for business owners, however, the hard work doesn’t stop at creating a vacation rental website.
 Each and every aspect of their site must be optimized in order to attract more visitors and convert them into bookings.

 That’s why we’ve created this infographic – to show vacation rental owners exactly which online features can make websites more attractive while at the same time, enhance the all-around user experience to generate more interest, inquiries and direct bookings.

 Anatomy of the Perfectly Optimized Vacation Rental Site for Increasing Booking Conversion